 \subsection{Simulation}

-We simulate the closed-loop behavior of the trajectory optimizer and the path-tracking controller under wind estimation errors to evaluate the robustness of the pipeline.
-For this purpose, we consider a nominal wind field ($\bar{w}_{max}=$~\SI{12}{\meter\per\second}, $\bar{s}=$~\SI{0.5}{\meter}, $\bar{h}_{ref}=$~\SI{0}{\meter}) which is used by the trajectory optimizer.
-The actual wind field parameters that are used in simulation are sampled from normal distributions (i.e. $w_{max} \sim \mathcal{N}\left(\bar{w}_{max}, \sigma_{w_{max}}^2\right)$) with $\sigma_{w_{max}}=$~\SI{1}{\meter\per\second}, $\sigma_{s}=$~\SI{0.05}{\meter}, $\sigma_{h_{ref}}=$~\SI{1}{\meter}.
+We simulate the closed-loop behavior of the trajectory optimizer and the path-tracking controller under wind estimation errors to evaluate the robustness of the pipeline. \revision[For this purpose, w]{W}e consider a nominal wind field ($\bar{w}_{max}=$~\SI{12}{\meter\per\second}, \revision[$\bar{s}=$~\SI{0.5}{\meter}]{$\bar{s}=$~\SI{0.3}{\meter}}, $\bar{h}_{ref}=$~\SI{0}{\meter}) which is used by the trajectory optimizer \revision[]{ alongside 4 perturbed wind fields ($M=5$) with a $25\%$ relative perturbation of the parameters $\bar{w}_{max}$ and $\bar{s}$}.
+The actual wind field parameters that are used in simulation are sampled from \revision[normal distributions (i.e. $w_{max} \sim \mathcal{N}\left(\bar{w}_{max}, \sigma_{w_{max}}^2\right)$) with $\sigma_{w_{max}}=$~\SI{1}{\meter\per\second}, $\sigma_{s}=$~\SI{0.05}{\meter}, $\sigma_{h_{ref}}=$~\SI{1}{\meter}.
 The closed loop system is simulated for \SI{60}{\second} per wind-field sample, i.e. the wind-field parameters are held constant during each rollout.
 Note that, while the reference path being tracked has been optimized based on the nominal wind-field, the tracking controller has access to noisy estimates of the actual, sampled wind field.
 This reflects the proposed use of a global (slower) and local (faster) wind-estimator.
 An example of the resulting responses can be seen in Fig.~\ref{fig:simulation}.